Epitalon vs NAD+: Telomeres vs Cellular Energy

 Key Takeaways

-• Epitalon is a tetrapeptide (Ala-Glu-Asp-Gly) that activates telomerase to maintain telomere length.
-NAD+ is a coenzyme that fuels 500+ enzymatic reactions including DNA repair and mitochondrial energy production.
+- Epitalon is a tetrapeptide (Ala-Glu-Asp-Gly) studied as a telomere and pineal peptide.
+NAD+ is a coenzyme your cells use in hundreds of reactions, including DNA repair and energy production.

-• Both are administered as subcutaneous injection.
+- Both are given by subcutaneous injection.
 Neither is FDA-approved for anti-aging.
-Epitalon is dosed in short cycles.
-NAD+ is typically continuous at lower doses.
+NAD+ is usually run continuously at lower doses; Epitalon is dosed in short courses.

 Quick Facts